 Replace a Blown Thermal Fuse

 Can’t Figure it Out?
-Don’t Go it Alone
+Don’t Do it Alone

-Stumped on what’s happening with your dryer?
-Don’t go out to the appliance store and buy another just yet.
+Not sure why your dryer isn’t heating?
+Don’t go out to the appliance store and buy another dryer yet.
 Puls technicians are highly skilled and trained to fix issues with your appliances quickly.

 How Much Does it Cost to Repair a Dryer that

 While you may be concerned that calling in a pro to fix your dryer will max out your budget,

 Puls is prepared to ease your mind.
 Dryer repairs start at $139 and include a full $89 inspection,